jacob30/td-use-public-api/README.md

 To run the project just open index.html in your browser with javascript enabled :)

 # Project 5 specifics

-I did not alter the html or css, only the ./js/scripts.js file.

-To review the project just open index.html in your browser.

 Basic Spec: